devopsarr/readarr-go/readarr/docs/MetadataProviderConfigApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetApiV1ConfigMetadataproviderRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetMetadataProviderConfigRequest struct via the builder pattern

 ### Return type